South Carolina Code of Laws

 SECTION 12-39-120.
 Auditor may enter and examine buildings (except dwellings) to ascertain value.

-For the purpose of enabling the auditor to determine the value of buildings and other improvements, he may enter and fully examine all buildings and structures (except dwellings), of whatever kind, which are not by law expressly exempt from taxation.
+For the purpose of enabling the auditor to determine the value of any taxable personal property and other improvements, he may enter and fully examine all buildings and structures (except dwellings), of whatever kind, which are not by law expressly exempt from taxation.

 SECTION 12-39-140.
 Time when tax books shall be completed.